mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Deploy the buildpack
 --------------------

-Let’s force Halcyon to build the sandbox directory again, in order to populate your private storage.
-Since we are using Heroku, we want the build to be performed on a one-off PX dyno.
+Let’s build a sandbox directory for your app again — this time, using a one-off PX dyno.
+In order to do that, _the buildpack_ needs to be deployed first.

 Restore the default dependency build restriction: